NikshiM/DIPseminar/README.md

 ## 4.Write a program to convert color image into gray scale and binary image.
 Grayscaling is the process of converting an image from other color spaces e.g RGB, CMYK, HSV, etc. to shades of gray.
 It varies between complete black and complete white.
+A binary image is a monochromatic image that consists of pixels that can have one of exactly two colors, usually black and white

 import cv2
 image=cv2.imread("img19.jpg")